score-spec/docs/content/en/docs/examples/dapr.md

     --provisioners https://raw.githubusercontent.com/score-spec/community-provisioners/refs/heads/main/dapr-state-store/score-k8s/10-redis-dapr-state-store.provisioners.yaml
 ```

 The `init` command will create the `.score-k8s` directory with the [default resource provisioners]({{< relref "/docs/score-implementation/score-k8s/resources-provisioners/" >}}) available.
-We are also importing one external file to fully support and seamlessly support Dapr for this workload:

-- [`dapr-state-store` provisioner](https://github.com/score-spec/community-provisioners/blob/main/dapr-state-store/score-compose/10-redis-dapr-state-store.provisioners.yaml): to generate a Dapr StateStore `Component` pointing to a Redis database.
+We are also importing one external file to generate a Dapr StateStore `Component` pointing to a Redis database: [`dapr-state-store` provisioner](https://github.com/score-spec/community-provisioners/blob/main/dapr-state-store/score-k8s/10-redis-dapr-state-store.provisioners.yaml).

 You can see the resource provisioners available by running this command: